http://www.fpnotebook.com/

 - Type 4: Periosteal sleeve disruption in children (not a bony Fracture)

-- Group 3: Medial third or proximal clavicle Fracture (5%)
+- Group 3: Medial third or proximal Clavicle Fracture (5%)

-- Associated with neurovascular injury
+- Associated with multi-system Trauma

-- Management: Based on Allman Group
+XI.
+Management: Based on Allman Group

 - Group 1 (Middle third)